Mahmoud217TR/my-cheat-sheets/laravel/deploying on heroku.md

 ## Notes

-- If you don't have SSL yrt and want to force HTTPS protocol [check this](/laravel/tips%20%26%20tricks.md#force-https-scheme).
+- If you don't have SSL yet and want to force HTTPS protocol [check this](/laravel/tips%20%26%20tricks.md#force-https-scheme).